Using a primer is generally necessary for painting on various surfaces because the primer is made to make the paint look it’s best and last longer.

 The color of the previous coat bleeds over your new coat of paint, which can be significantly prevented by applying a coat of primer first.

 1. If Your Walls Are Extremely Clean

 If you keep your walls in tip-top shape and treat it to general cleaning every now and then, you might not need to use primer in repainting your walls.

 To ensure your wall will be squeaky clean and ideal for skipping primer, mix tri-sodium phosphate (TSP) and water and use that mixture to wipe down your walls using a soft cloth.

 However, if that seems fussy for you, you can opt for your old reliable brush and attach it to a long stick so you can clean the upper corners of your walls for cobwebs and dust.

 2. If You’re Painting With a Similar Color

-If you’re planning to repaint your walls with the same color or a similar shade just to give it a fresh revamp, then you might not need to use primer.
+If you’re planning to repaint your walls with the same color or shade just to give them a fresh revamp, you might not need to use a primer.

 Primer essentially functions to make your paint look as accurately colored and tinted as possible, so if you’re only painting with the same color or a similar shade, then you might not need to use primer at all.

 However, this is still entirely up to professional judgment, so it would be ideal to consult with a paint professional first with this plan before doing it just to be sure.